Divyansh-Sinha/Bus-On-The-Way/README.md

 #### Authentication and Registration

-  >>  we are using firebase for authentication and varification and storing the location of bus.
+  >>  we are using firebase for authentication and verification and storing the location of bus.
 <br>

 #### Live Location Tracking